Private Equity in France

 Overview of Private Equity in France

 If you are an aspirant and would like to make a career in private equity in France, there’s good news.
-In 2016, France’s private equity firms have raised over EUR 14.7 billion in total capital commitment.
+In 2016, France’s private equity firms raised over EUR 14.7 billion in total capital commitment.
 Compared to the total capital commitment in 2015, it is around a 51% increase.
 Rarely can we see such growth in total capital raised just within a year?

 The fascinating part of the private equity in France is the amount they invested in the companies involved in growth projects.
-It is whopping EUR 12.4 billion in 2016 only.
+It is a whopping EUR 12.4 billion in 2016 only.
 If we compare the amount with the amount invested in 2015, it would be around a sharp 15% increase.
 Out of these investments, 54% of the investments were done in new companies inviting new shareholders for the very first time.

 What’s more surprising is the number of companies in France & elsewhere who decided to take assistance from private equity in France.
 The number is 1893.
 For the last 10 years prior to 2016, the basic average of companies who took the assistance of private equity firms is 1600.
-Although the percentage of French companies taking assistance from private equity remained similar, around 85% of the total numbers of private equity firms.
+However, the percentage of French companies taking assistance from private equity remained similar, around 85% of the total numbers of private equity firms.
 And most of the investments are made in digital and information technology companies.

-Around 1376 companies changed their ownership structure as well which is around 14% increase in comparison with the changes in 2015.
+Around 1376, companies changed their ownership structure as well, which is around a 14% increase in comparison with the changes in 2015.
 This change in structure ultimately strengthens the liquidity of the asset class.

 Private Equity Services Offered in France

 Let’s have a glance at the three types of services private equity firms in France offer –

 - Development Capital: Private equity in France concentrates on companies that are high growth-oriented and are super innovative and technologically superior.
 As a result, the investment yields better growth for the company and generates better returns for the private equity firm.